Dudleya edulis: Taxonomic history

 Thomas Nuttall discovered the species during his visit to California in the 1830s.
 He found it on the edges of "rocks and ravines, St. Diego" and named it Sedum edule, with edule (meaning "edible") probably referring to the use of the scapes of the plant as food by the indigenous peoples.
 Despite placing it in the genus Sedum, he noted that it was "a remarkable species apparently allied to Echeveria teretifolia."
 It is unknown why Nuttall chose to place the plant in Sedum, as he had described the other Dudleya of the region as Echeveria, but it is speculated that he placed it as a Sedum because of the spreading petals on the flowers.

 During their work revising the North American Crassulaceae, taxonomists Nathaniel Lord Britton and Joseph Nelson Rose placed the plant in the new genus Stylophyllum, which was differentiated from their new genus Dudleya on the basis of round leaves and spreading petals.
 With Reid Moran's revision of Dudleya, the plants within Stylophyllum were moved, as Stylophyllum was merged into a subgenera of Dudleya.

 Willis L. Jepson once regarded the nearby Dudleya attenuata as a subspecies of this plant, owing to their similar morphology, although they are very distinct.
 They can be distinguished by the fact that D. attenuata is a smaller plant, with slender and elongated stems, and fewer smaller leaves that are glaucous and clavate to some degree.
 The leaf bases are also higher, and the inflorescence is simpler with more remote flowers.

 It is known to naturally hybridize with Dudleya stolonifera, D. attenuata, D. brevifolia, D. formosa and D. blochmaniae where their ranges overlap.
 Most of these hybrids are uncommon, and the plants hybridizing with stolonifera may be backcrosses.

 Distribution and habitat

-The plant is endemic to chaparral habitats, and is native to southwestern Southern California and slightly into northwestern Baja California.
-It is found north from coastal Orange County and southern Riverside County, south throughout San Diego County into the Rio San Vicente drainage of Baja California, a habitat that spans over 190 miles (305 km), from the Pacific coast east towards the southwest flank of Cuyamaca Peak, around 40 miles inland and up to elevations of 1,300 meters.
-In its southern distribution, the plant can be found more on north-facing slopes and cliffs.
+Dudleya edulis is endemic to chaparral areas and the many miles of sandstone ocean cliffs and coastal canyons stretching from Southern California and south into northwestern Mexico's Baja California.
+In California, it is known from the coastal areas of Orange County and east through southern Riverside County; south through San Diego County, ranging roughly 40 miles inland from the ocean and at elevations of around 4,200 feet (approx. 1300 m) above sea level, in places.
+Its range continues south into the Rio San Vicente drainage in Baja California, a region spanning over 190 miles (305 km) inland from the Pacific coast and east towards the southwest flank of Cuyamaca Peak (the second-highest peak in San Diego).
+In its southern distribution, the plant is to be found primarily on north-facing slopes and cliffs as opposed to west-facing, maritime exposures.

 It grows in rocky slopes and soil, and on rock outcrops and ledges, from sea level to below 1300 m in elevation.
 It is found in coastal sage scrub and chaparral and woodlands habitats.